Critical Path Method (CPM) in Project Management: Explained

 In other words, if you start washing the cup at the 4-minute and 30-second mark, you’ll still be able to start making tea on schedule.

-If you’re being pedantic, you could say that float and slack aren’t identical and that the difference between the two lies in your attitude — float is how much extra time you can dedicate to tasks whereas slack is how long you can procrastinate.
+Float and slack are synonymous, the only difference between the two lies in your attitude — float is how much extra time you can dedicate to tasks whereas slack is how long you can procrastinate.

-To calculate total float/slack, use either of the following formulae:
+To calculate total float/slack, use either of the following formulas:

 TF = LF – EF